albusdemens/astrarecon/README.md

 *** Still a work in progress ***

 The code in this repository reconstructs topo-tomography datasets collected at ID06 (ESRF) using dark-field X-ray microscopy (DFXRM).
 The reconstruction code is based on the [ASTRA Toolbox](http://www.astra-toolbox.com/).
-This reconstruction approach can be combined with the [Recon3D](https://github.com/albusdemens/Recon3D) one, which returns 3D shape and orientation distribution of the considered grain from the same input data.
+The Astrarecon reconstruction approach can be combined with the [Recon3D](https://github.com/albusdemens/Recon3D) one, which returns 3D shape and orientation distribution of the considered grain from the same input data.

-The ASTRA reconstruction code here available is optimized to run on a GPU-equipped machine.
+The ASTRA reconstruction code here available is designed to run on a GPU-equipped machine.

 Reconstruction steps: